Stevie Nicks Falls Ill, Fleetwood Mac Forced To Postpone Tour Dates Again

 — Rolling Stone (@RollingStone) April 8, 2019

 Fleetwood Mac’s postponed dates in Canada will reportedly be rescheduled for October or November.
 But Fleetwood Mac will no longer participate in the New Orleans Jazz & Heritage Festival.
 Last week, Fleetwood Mac was announced as a last-minute replacement for the Rolling Stones after Mick Jagger’s recent heart surgery.
-The band Widespread Panic will now replace Fleetwood Mac at the Jazz Fest, ABC News reports.
+The band Widespread Panic will now replace Fleetwood Mac at the Jazz fest, ABC News reports.

 This is not the first time illness has caused Stevie Nicks to cancel a concert in Canada.
-In November, just a few hours before Fleetwood Mac’s scheduled show at Rogers Place in Edmonton, Alberta, Stevie Nicks fell ill and the concert was postponed.
+In November — just a few hours before Fleetwood Mac’s scheduled show at Rogers Place in Edmonton, Alberta — Stevie Nicks fell ill, and the concert was postponed.
 In addition, the band canceled their concert at the Saddledome in Calgary, Alberta, which was set to take place the following Monday, according to Billboard.

-At the time, new Fleetwood Mac guitarist Neil Finn broke the bad news to fans, writing that the band was “so sorry” they couldn’t play the scheduled shows “but we had to protect that wondrous force of nature that is Stevie’s voice.
+At the time, new Fleetwood Mac guitarist Neil Finn broke the bad news to fans, writing that the band was “so sorry” they couldn’t play the scheduled shows.

+“… but we had to protect that wondrous force of nature that is Stevie’s voice.
 We’ll be back in April better than ever.”

-Unfortunately, April has arrived and Stevie Nicks is sick again, so those same makeup shows will now be pushed back one year later than originally scheduled.
+Unfortunately, April has arrived, and Stevie Nicks is sick again.
+Those same makeup shows will now be pushed back one year later than originally scheduled.

 On a happier note, Stevie Nicks was inducted into the Rock and Roll Hall of Fame just two weeks ago.
-The “Rhiannon” songstress is the first woman to be inducted into the Rock Hall twice.
+The “Rhiannon” songstress is the first woman to be inducted into the rock hall twice.
 Nicks was first inducted with Fleetwood Mac in 1998.